ExabeamLabs/Content-Doc/README.md

   - Navigating from Exabeam use case to data source
 - [Exabeam supported data sources](https://github.com/ExabeamLabs/Content-Doc/tree/c2006.4/Exabeam%20Data%20Sources.md)
   - Navigating from data source to use case

+NOTE: These use cases have been deprecated and changed in future versions.